Savoy Chapel: Choir

 The choir is rooted in the English cathedral tradition, and consists of up to 21 boy choristers (aged ten upwards) and six professional gentlemen.
 The trebles are drawn exclusively from St Olave's Grammar School in Orpington.
 Each year up to four prospective year-six pupils are selected to sing as trebles in the choir (after passing an academic and vocal test), with their place at St Olave's confirmed for the following year.
 Some choristers also join in year 7, during their first year at St Olave's.
 Choristers are expected to stay in the choir until their voices change and are required attend rehearsals three times a week at school and once a week at the chapel itself.
 The boy trebles, who have entered through the test in year 6, are known as Wakeham choristers in recognition of the 49 years of association that Michael Wakeham had with the Choir.
 The choir sings weekly Sunday morning services of either Eucharist or Matins, as well as those on Christmas and Easter Day.
 They also sing for various weddings, carol services and royal events throughout the year.

 London Choir School provided all the choristers to Savoy Chapel between 1915 and 1952.

 In popular culture

 The Savoy Chapel is mentioned in Evelyn Waugh's 1946 novel Brideshead Revisited where the venue for the marriage of Julia Flyte and Rex Mottram is discussed: "Oh, Charles, what a squalid wedding!
 The Savoy Chapel was the place where divorced couples got married in those days—a poky little place not at all what Rex had intended.
 I wanted just to slip into a registry office one morning and get the thing over with a couple of char-women as witnesses, but nothing else would do but Rex had to have bridesmaids and orange blossom and the Wedding March.
 It was gruesome."

-In Episode 8 of Series 5 of Julian Fellowes' television period drama Downton Abbey, the Savoy Chapel is mentioned as the site of the blessing of the marriage of Lady Rose MacClare and The Hon.
-Atticus Aldridge.
+Bob Dylan stood at the chapel's south-west corner for the promotional film of his song "Subterranean Homesick Blues," with the narrow street Savoy Steps in the background.